jbaylies/sousastep.quest/biography.md

 title: Biography
 ---

 John Baylies is a freelance tuba player and audio technician known for his experiments in electroacoustic improvisation.
-A native of North Andover, Massachusetts, John currently lives in New York City where he leads his band [Sousastep](https://www.youtube.com/@sousastep), and performs in a handful of ensembles such as the [Dingonek Street Band](https://www.dingonekbrass.com/), and [Sunnyside Electric](https://open.spotify.com/artist/1bx2iY7qBgQBiQmYCHRi1U/discography).
+A native of North Andover, Massachusetts, John leads his band [Sousastep](https://www.youtube.com/@sousastep), develops a multi-effects rig called [SousaFX](https://sousastep.github.io/SousaFX-docs/en/master/index.html), and performs in a handful of ensembles such as the [Dingonek Street Band](https://www.dingonekbrass.com/).

 ![dingonek](../images/dingonek.jpg)